 Economic Equity and Justice

 The Open Society Foundations work to promote economic development that advances social and racial justice, sustainability, and democracy.

-2020 Economic Equity and Justice Budget by Region
+2020 Economic Equity and Justice Expenditures by Region

 Open Society’s early work on economic issues included support for affordable housing finance in South Africa after the end of apartheid, and work on revenue transparency in the oil, gas, and mining industries.